+While following the tips on money management for students, you do not have to skip entertainment.
 Entertainment doesn’t necessarily have to break your budget.
 Museums offer students as much as a 50% discount.
 Many multiplexes offer a small discount too.

 Are you a sports enthusiast?
 Many professional sports teams offer student discounts for watching their games.